Pebaz/Craft/Craft.md

-### Wing Syntax Parser
+### Craft Syntax Parser

-After creating a lot of different language features, I started feeling like the project would be better served having it's own syntax since I was already referring to it by its own name: Wing.
+After creating a lot of different language features, I started feeling like the project would be better served having it's own syntax since I was already referring to it by its own name: Craft.

 I built the entire parser in just a few lines of code using the [PyParsing](https://github.com/pyparsing) library.
 This library is by far the best parsing library for Python in my opinion, but it did require an enormous amount of study in order to get it to work great.
-In the end, I had a parser that did the equivalent of the YAML parser, but for the new Wing syntax.
+In the end, I had a parser that did the equivalent of the YAML parser, but for the new Craft syntax.